amlucas0xff/manjaro/pyenv.md

 ## Introduction

-**Pyenv** helps manage multiple versions of Python independently from the operating system's default Python installation, preventing issues caused by modifying the system Python.
-Avoid changing the OS Python or its dependencies unless absolutely necessary.
+**Pyenv** helps manage multiple versions of Python independently from the operating system's default Python installation.

+> [!NOTE]
+> While you may already know this, it's worth emphasizing: avoid changing the OS Python or its dependencies unless absolutely necessary.
+Instead, use Pyenv to manage different Python versions safely and efficiently

 ### Why Use Pyenv?